tylerhcarter/tylerhcarter.github.io/_posts/2023-08-14-nock-testing.md

 # Test that mocks an input/out
 ```

 Mocking gets harder when you have libraries with more complex inputs or outputs.
-A great exmaple
+A great example
 of this is HTTP requests.
 Mocking `axios` such that you can check what URL was called and give a JSON
 output is no small feat.